Social Icons

 Director Charlie Chaplin

-The Gold Rush is known as the movie that Charlie Chaplin said he will love to be known for; Gold Rush is funny and exciting to watch.
-The script and the screenplay are just as creative as they come, which was all know they come Charlie Chaplin style, making you laugh all the way.
-My favorite scene in this movie is where the house was hanging on a cliff, with the Lone Prospector and Big Jim trapped inside.
-The movie boasts of such amazing screenplay, especially that specific scene.
+The Gold Rush is known as the movie that Charlie Chaplin said he would love to be remembered for.
+It’s funny, exciting, and a joy to watch.
+The script and screenplay are as creative as they come, which is no surprise—it’s pure Charlie Chaplin style, making you laugh all the way through.
+My favorite scene is where the house is hanging on a cliff, with the Lone Prospector and Big Jim trapped inside.
+The movie boasts amazing screenplay, and that specific scene is a standout.
+The movie’s greatest strength is simple comedy is best.
+The visual comedy from the movie makes it easy for this movie to be viewed anytime.

-Chaplin’s movies have received numerous recognitions for their work and appeal, this movie is no exception it got an Oscar nomination for Best Sound Recording, although it is a silent film.
-In 1942, Chaplin re-released the movie and in this new version, he added a musical score and a narration which he recorded himself, the original version was a silent film done in 1925.
+Chaplin’s movies have received numerous recognitions for their work and appeal, and this one is no exception.
+It earned an Oscar nomination for Best Sound Recording, even though it’s a silent film.
+In 1942, Chaplin re-released the movie, adding a musical score and narration that he recorded himself.
+The original version, however, was a silent film made in 1925.

-The movie’s plot is about a character named The Lone Prospector (Charlie Chaplin) whose desire to venture into Alaska to look for gold led him down a path of adventure where he discovered gold and fell in love.
-In his adventure he met Big Jim McKay and Black Larsen and during a storm all three were trapped in a cabin.
+The movie’s plot follows a character named the Lone Prospector (Charlie Chaplin), whose desire to venture into Alaska to search for gold leads him on a path of adventure.
+Along the way, he discovers gold and falls in love.
+During his journey, he meets Big Jim McKay and Black Larsen.
+A storm traps all three in a cabin, setting the stage for chaos.

-While they were tapped in the cabin, they ran out of food and Larsen went out to go search for some, while Big Jim almost ate the Lone Prospector (Charlie Chaplin), as Larsen wasn’t back in time and he Big Jim was hungry.
-The movie then carried on, at the end of the storm, Big Jim unfortunately loses his memory as he battled with Larsen at one point while the Lone Prospector went into town and fell in love with a girl he met at a saloon named Georgia.
+While trapped in the cabin, they run out of food.
+Larsen goes out to search for some, but when he doesn’t return in time, a hungry Big Jim nearly eats the Lone Prospector.
+After the storm, Big Jim unfortunately loses his memory after battling Larsen, while the Lone Prospector heads into town and falls in love with a girl named Georgia, whom he meets at a saloon.

-Charlie Chaplin has been a wonderful actor, director, writer and producer in the many movies that he has done; this is just as much a classic as the others.
-Gold Rush is fun to watch and you will find yourself laughing your way through.
+Charlie Chaplin was a wonderful actor, director, writer, and producer, and this film is just as much a classic as his others.
+The Gold Rush is fun to watch, and you’ll find yourself laughing all the way through.

 0 comments: